 5 Minute Toffee Mug Cake (Vegan and Gluten-Free)

-- 2 1/2 tablespoons coconut sugar 23 g, this is the crucial ingredient to toffee flavor, no other sugar will work
+- 2 1/2 tablespoons (23g) coconut sugar (this is key to the toffee flavor, so do not sub!)

 - 1/4 teaspoon baking powder